 “Bobby Eroica Dupea”

 This is one of those movies that if you find it when you’re young, it could resonate powerfully, the way that Catcher In The Rye needs to be read when you’re a teenager.
 Find it later and Holden Caulfield seems a spoiled brat.
 See Five Easy Pieces too late and Bobby could appear as a bit of a self-involved goon.
 I saw it when I was under the age of 18 and it spoke to me.
 Bobby is angry and contrary, working in oil rigs and ignoring is background of privilege, as well as his talent as a pianist.
 That seems kind of heroic, in a strange way.
 The film does have some interesting things to say about class in America and contains at least one spectacular scene, the one in the diner where Bobby loses his cool with a waitress.
+People love his anger and refusal to compromise when he orders something very specific.
 There’s a key line said in the scene after, though: “Well, I didn’t get it, did I?”

 We follow the lives of two college roomies, Jonathan and Sandy (Art Garfunkel) as they navigate their personal and professional challenges into adulthood.
-Their both mostly interested in women, though of the two Jonathan is more boorish, more aggressive while Sandy is more reflective.
+They’re both mostly interested in women, though of the two Jonathan is more boorish, more aggressive while Sandy is more reflective.
 This is borne out over the decades of their friendship and failing relationships.
 Nicholson takes his character to places a lot of leading men wouldn’t have dared, to a place where he is truly loathsome.
 And Garfunkel is every bit his equal in performance.
 Paul Simon may get credit for all those songs, but Garfunkel is a talented film performer (see also Bad Timing) who I wish worked more often.
-Here’s a trailer for Carnal Knowledge—though in no way would I call it a “bittersweet sexual comedy”.

 The King of Marvin Gardens

 Now we look back at this film and think Nicholson is playing against type, though in 1972 he was yet to have a type.
-Here he’s the Philadelphia-based brother to Jason Staebler (Bruce Dern), a big-dreaming fast-talker, looking to invest in a resort and in Atlantic City in the off-season in order to drum up some financing.
+Here he’s the Philadelphia-based brother to Jason Staebler (Bruce Dern), a big-dreaming fast-talker, looking to invest in a tropical resort and in Atlantic City in the off-season in order to drum up some financing.
 David is the reserved, bespectacled one who does late-night broadcasting and takes care of their grandfather.
 This movie I would call a comedy, though a dark one, played out with decaying boardwalks and white elephant venues as its backdrop.
 All the performers are amazing here, though I think Ellen Burstyn as the emotionally fragile Sally takes the cake.
 She was never better than in this role.
-Here’s a clip from early in the picture.

 The Last Detail